 Make the Gratin

-Remove pan from burner and stir in Parmesan, sun-dried tomatoes, ¼ tsp. salt, and a pinch of pepper.
+Remove pan from burner and stir sun-dried tomatoes, ½ tsp. salt, and a pinch of pepper.

 Place casserole dishes on prepared baking sheet to catch any drips.
 Transfer zucchini mixture to prepared casserole dishes.
 Wipe pan clean and reserve.

-In each dish, pour ¼ the cream (reserve remaining for sauce) over zucchini mixture.
-Bake until golden brown and bubbling, 10-15 minutes.
+In each dish, pour 1 Tbsp. cream (reserve remaining for sauce) over zucchini mixture and top with Parmesan.
+Bake in hot oven until golden brown, 8-12 minutes.

 While gratin bakes, cook chicken.